 Our approach will ensure that students are continuously engaging with elements of national policy (PSHE, British values etc).
 As well as being academically successful, we value the idea of making students into well-rounded, polite, politically and socially aware young adults.

-Please email Ms Newey on email@example.com if you have any questions regarding English.
+Please email Ms Newey at email@example.com if you have any questions regarding English.